Check out some of the best summer events in the USA.

-This year marks the 70th year of the famous Maine Lobster Festival.
+The famous Maine Lobster Festival has been a Maine favorite for over seven decades.
 And after 70 years of festivals, you know you’re in for far more than just lobster.

 Though lobster is obviously the star of the show, the festival has expanded over the years to include much, much more.

 From a massive parade, to live music, and other forms of entertainment, you’ll have plenty to do while eating your way through all the lobster of the festival.

 And you’ll have a lot of lobster to make your way through.
 Boasting the world’s greatest lobster cooker and over 20,000 pounds of lobster, we guarantee you’ve never seen so much lobster in one place at one time.

 Be sure you also take some time to wander around the town of Rockland as well.
 This cute little New England town has a lot of charm that extends beyond its fabulous lobster.